LittleGreenViper/LGV_MeetingServer/README.md

 [This is a Live Example (Test Harness)](https://littlegreenviper.com/LGV_MeetingServer/Tests/)

+[The LGV_MeetingSDK](https://github.com/LittleGreenViper/LGV_MeetingSDK) is a generic Apple platform SDK that consumes this server.

 ## How It Works

 The server is designed to allow you to write "modules," that can connect to multiple servers, and reformat their meeting data, into a common format, which can then be read as a "unified" set, in a common format.